PrismLauncher/prismlauncher.org/src/wiki/help-pages/Miscellaneous.md

 ## Fix crash with recent Java 8 versions for old forge modpacks

-This applies to old forge modpacks that crashe during standup with the new version of java.
+This applies to old forge modpacks that crashed during standup with the new version of java.
 The crash may look as follows:

 ```text